iamrakesh28/Deep-Learning-for-Weather-and-Climate-Science/README.md

 (Base) data include the original three meteorological base data quantities: reflectivity, mean radial velocity, and spectrum width.
 Data is collected from the radar sites usually at the interval of 4, 5, 6 or 10 minutes depending upon the volume coverage.
 Radar Data can be accessed at https://www.ncdc.noaa.gov/nexradinv/.

-Reflexivity is expressed in dBZ.
-Higher value of reflexivity tells heavy precipiation or hail at that place and lower value tells light precipiation.
+reflectivity is expressed in dBZ.
+Higher value of reflectivity tells heavy precipiation or hail at that place and lower value tells light precipiation.
 For examples, 65 dBZ means extremely heavy precipitation (410 mm per hour, but likely hail), 50 dBZ means heavy precipitation (51 mm per hour), 35 dBZ tells moderate precipitation of 6.4 mm per hour [2], and so on.
 So, reflectivity component from the Level-II data can be used for weather forecasting for short duration.

 <p align="center">
   <img src="https://github.com/iamrakesh28/Deep-Learning-for-Weather-and-Climate-Science/blob/master/NEXRAD/radar.png"